keizerinternet/website/content/about.md

 +++

-KeizerInternet.com is the official website for updates on the City of Keizer's Muinicpal Internet project.
+KeizerInternet.com is the official website for updates on the Keizer Internet project.

 The Keizer Internet Project advocates for a free and open internet for Keizer citizens.
 We believe the best way to ensure a free and open internet is by creating a publicly funded, city-wide network utility service.